2600hz/kazoo/applications/crossbar/doc/basics.md

 DID YOU KNOW?: You can obtain an access token by logging into your KAZOO’s MonsterUI portal.
 When you’re logged in, pressing the ‘**d**’ key will bring up debug fields.
 One of them is a valid access token for your account.
 It’s the one your MonsterUI is using to make requests to KAZOO!
 You can copy this to be used for your own API requests.

-You can also obtain an access token by making a request to the API using [HTTP Basic Authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#basic_authentication_scheme), authenticated with your Account ID, which is the 32-character  and Password, to first get your API key.
+You can also obtain an access token by making a request to the API using [HTTP Basic Authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#basic_authentication_scheme), authenticated with your Account ID (which is the 32-character account identifier string, NOT your username) and password, to first get your API key.
+The format of this is `${accountId}:${password}`.

 Once you have an API key, you can use it to get the access token.
 For example, if you were to use cURL, you could do the following.